I specialize in fiction writing, how-to articles, and web content.

 One of the most common ear problems for dogs is swollen ear flaps, also called ear or aural hematomas.

-- What is ear hematoma?
-What causes it and how is it treated?
+- What is an ear hematoma?

 What Is a Hematoma?